masa16/phys-units/README.md

 ## Overview

 ### Phys::Quantity
-is the primary class of Phys-Units library, intended to be manipulated by users.
+is the primary class of Phys-Units library.
 This class represents Physical Quantities with a Unit of measurement.
 It contains *Value* and *Unit*.